 A scam is a scheme or situation deliberately set up by someone to deceive you and often to take money from you illegally.
 Unfortunately some landlords/letting agents advertise properties that don’t actually exist or ask students for large amounts of money before disappearing and never contacting them again.
 In order to help protect you against falling for one of these scams we’ve created a check list of things you should do before you sign a contract for a flat or hand over any money.

 We’ve also put together our checklist in a leaflet as well: 10 tips for avoiding Housing Scams.

 - ALWAYS – Search online for the landlord/letting agents name and the words “scam” and/or “fraud”, it’s possible that if there’s a problem with the landlord/letting agent someone will have posted about it on the internet previously.

 - ALWAYS – Check the property exists and is in fact private rented accommodation by putting the property address into Google Maps and looking at it on “Street View”.

 - ALWAYS – Check the landlord is registered with Glasgow City Council’s landlord registration section by searching for the property address and landlord’s details.
-Similarly if you are renting a property that requires a Houses in Multiple Occupation (HMO) licence you can check if the landlord has this by contacting Glasgow City Council’s HMO unit on 0141 287 4535.
+Similarly if you are renting a property that requires a Houses in Multiple Occupation (HMO) licence you can check if the landlord has this by contacting Glasgow City Council’s Private Landlord Unit on 0300 343 0414.

 - However, just because a landlord is registered with Glasgow City Council doesn’t mean they aren’t trying to scam you out of money.
 Similarly just because a landlord isn’t registered doesn’t mean you shouldn’t rent from them, if you’re having doubts about a potential tenancy/landlord come in and speak to us.